no-trbl-2-u/EuterpeaFun/README.md

 ## TODO Implementation Details

-- Move Scale Generator to own module
+~- Move Scale Generator to own module~
 - Move examples to their own modules
 - Figure out best way for Haskell to handle CONSTANTS
 - Convert to selective import/exports